piotrwicijowski/secret-santa/03_azure_functions/README.md

 ## Introduction

-Add new function to get the uploaded image and post it Azure Storage.
+Add a new function to get the uploaded image and post it to Azure Storage.

 ## Create new function in the existing Function app

-1. Go to **Portal** then in Search input type **"Function"** and then select **Function App**
+1. Go to **Portal** then in Search input type **"Function"** and then select **Function App**.

 ![](screenshots/Create-Function1.PNG?raw=true "Create function")

 2. Choose function app created before.

-3. Create a new Function within the Function App
+3. Create a new Function within the Function App.

 ![](screenshots/Create-Function2.PNG?raw=true "Create function")

-4. Choose the **“HTTP Trigger”** for the Template
+4. Choose the **“HTTP Trigger”** for the Template.

 ![](screenshots/Create-Function3.PNG?raw=true "Create function")

-5. Choose new name for the Function and select “Anonymous” for Authorization Level
+5. Choose new name for the Function and select "Anonymous" for Authorization Level.

 ![](screenshots/Create-Function4.PNG?raw=true "Create function")